Orchestrating my homelab self-hosted services with Komodo and git

 In the past I’ve used Portainer which was a lot to learn at the time, but I quickly moved on to Dockge to simplify things, and eventually ended up on Komodo as a happy medium that strikes a balance between the two.

-A large part of this migration is not original nor new information, but I will give a big shoutout to FoxxMD for post I needed to understand how beneficial Komodo could be to my self-hosted infrastructure.
+A large part of this migration is not original nor new information, but I will give a big shoutout to FoxxMD for the post that made Komodo click and how it could benefit my self-hosted infrastructure.

 Getting started with Komodo #